NCResources/Basic-HTML-Template/README.md

-Click "Use this template" > "Create a new repository"/"Open in a codespace"
+Click "Use this template" > "Create a new repository" / "Open in a codespace"